frabjous/open-guide-editor/doc/installation.md

     You can then visit `http://localhost:8181` in a browser, and you should see OGE.

-Note that when connecting on localhost, you can edit any files the user running the server has access to.
+Note that when connecting on `localhost`, you can edit any files the user running the server has access to.
 See the [security documentation](https://github.com/frabjous/open-guide-editor/blob/main/doc/security.md) for more detail.

 #### Convenience script